Learning in Mean Field Games: A Survey: Definition of the problems

 A Nash equilibrium corresponds to a situation in which no selfish player has any incentive to deviate unilaterally.
 However, it is not necessarily a situation that is optimal from the point of view of the whole population.
 The notion of social optimum is discussed below in Section~\ref{sec:setting-soc-opt}.

-\begin{remark} Although we provided an intuitive explanation for $\xi$ in terms of a continuum of players, we want to stress that in the definition of an MFG equilibrium or social optimum, we actually never need to consider a continuum of players.
+\begin{remark} Although we provided an intuitive explanation for $\xi$ in terms of a continuum of players, we want to stress that in the definition of an MFG equilibrium, we actually do not need to introduce mathematically a continuum of indices for the players.
 As already pointed out in Remark~\ref{rem:MFG-nonatomic-anonymous}, this shortcut is one of the main advantages of the MFG paradigm compared with non-atomic anonymous games. \end{remark}